 - Select All - selects all of the addresses on the list.

 - Unselect All -un-selects all of the selected addresses on the list.

 - Request Digest - sends you an updated Digest.

 Safe Senders List: Email sent from addresses or domains on the Safe Senders List will not be filtered for spam, but will be filtered for viruses.

 Blocked Senders List:Email sent from addresses or domains on the Blocked Senders List will automatically be discarded so that you will not receive future emails from them.
 Note: if a spam message does make it through to your inbox, you should not add that email address to your Blocked Senders List since spammers rarely use the same email address twice.

 What else can I do to increase the security of my email correspondence?

 ITS provides encrypted email to all users with a WCMC email account who would like to increase the security of their email correspondence.
 Users can easily encrypt their emails by typing "#encrypt" anywhere in the subject line of an outgoing email.
 Details on how to do this are available on our website.

 Please note that when using our new encrypted email system, you can login with your CWID and password, unlike the previous method of creating a new account name and password.

-What happens if I have both WCMC and NYP email accounts?
+What happens if I have both WCM and NYP email accounts?